jaredtjahjadi/LogMenu/README.md

 Log Menu is compatible with Stardew Valley 1.5.6 on Linux, MacOS, and Windows.

 ## To-Do
-Last three on the list below are complicated (and/or am I too lazy to fix/implement them) and will likely take a while to be implemented, if at all.
+Last three on the list below are complicated (and/or I am too lazy to fix/implement them lol) and will likely take a while to be implemented, if at all.

 - ~~Remove empty strings from dialogue list (i.e., when a dialogue box with a question has responses but no text)~~
 - ~~Implement config option to log HUD messages~~